Contested Divorce Attorneys Morris County, NJ

 At Jacobs Berger, we pride ourselves on being able to find constructive and creative solutions to even the most difficult of divorces, allowing our clients to resolve their contested divorce in a manner which protects the entire family’s financial and emotional stability.
 With extensive experience working with clients and families across New Jersey and Morris County towns like Madison, Randolph, Morristown, East Hanover, Florham Park, Morris Township, Denville, Dover, and more, our firm is ideally suited to helping you to resolve your contested divorce without expensive and contentious courtroom litigation.

-Call our office today to discuss your unique needs, concerns, and situations when it comes to your divorce in a comprehensive and confidential case assessment with our experienced legal team.
+Call our office today to discuss your unique needs, concerns, and situations when it comes to your divorce in a comprehensive and Strategic Planning Session with our experienced legal team.

 Madison Divorce Lawyers Define Contested Divorce